 the wall thickness.

-It took them four years of warranty claims and replacing customer engines to buy the guy at the foundry a $300 tester?
+It took them four years of warranty claims and replacing customer engines to buy the guy at the foundry a $300 tester?!!!!!

-Again leading to the poor reputation of the 3.9 V8's.
+And then this gem--- Again leading to the poor reputation of the 3.9 V8's.

 What about the poor reputation of the 4.6?
 Head bolt failures, blown